turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 ```

 Let's follow our same process for reading the Stack Trace (note that unlike before, Minitest doesn't tell us what test was running).
 The first line tells us the error is `cannot load such file -- .lib/unicorn (LoadError)`.
 The next line tells it happened on line 20 of `kernel_require`.
 Because we didn't write `kernel_require` we can ignore that.
 The next line tells us that `kernel_require` code was called from `unicorn_test.rb` line 4.
 Examining this line, we can see a mispelling in our require statement.

+## Errors

+When you see an error in your terminal, it can be tempting to read it as "blah blah blah something isn't working, let me open up my code and fix it".
+Instead, you should read the error, the WHOLE error, maybe even read it twice, and really try to understand your problem before you try to fix it.
+Here are some common errors and how we can interpret them:

+`NameError: uninitialized constant SomeClass::SomeConstant` - Ruby doesn't know what `SomeConstant` is.

+`undefined local variable or method 'x' for SomeObject (NameError)` - Ruby doesn't know what `x` is.
+It looked for a local variable `x` but couldn't find one.
+It then looked for a method `x` and couldn't find one for `SomeObject`

+`wrong number of arguments (given x, expected y) (ArgumentError)` - You called a method with `x` number of arguments, but the method definition specifies it needs `y` number of arguments.
+This often happens when we call `.new` on something.
+Remember, when you call `.new` it also calls `.initialize` so you need to make sure the number of arguments you pass to `.new` match the number of arguments defined in `.initialize`

+`undefined method 'some_method' for SomeObject:SomeClass (NoMethodError)` - you tried to call `some_method` on `SomeObject`, but `SomeObject` doesn't respond to that method.
+This means that `some_method` is not defined in `SomeClass`.
+This error can take several forms:

+1. If you didn't write `SomeClass`, you called a method that doesn't exist i.e. `"hello world".first`.
+1. If you did write `SomeClass`, you misspelled the name of the method or you didn't defined `some_method` for `SomeClass`
+1. If `SomeObject:SomeClass` shows up as `nil:NilClass`, this means that something is nil that shouldn't be.
+1. Sometimes `SomeObject:SomeClass` looks like `#<SomeClass:0x00007f7fa21d5410>`.
+You can read this as "you tried to call `some_method` on a `SomeClass` object".

+`syntax error, unexpected end-of-input, expecting keyword_end` - You are missing an `end`.
+Indenting your code properly will make it MUCH easier to hunt down the missing end.

+`syntax error, unexpected keyword_end, expecting end-of-input` - You have an extra `end` or an `end` in the wrong place.
+Indenting your code properly will make it MUCH easier to hunt down the offensive end.

+`require': cannot load such file -- file_name (LoadError)` - Ruby cannot load the file `file_name`.
+Make sure `file_name` is spelled correctly, the path is written correctly i.e. `./lib/file_name`, and that you are running from the root directory of your project.

 ## Verifying Your Assumptions